 Where to get earthquake insurance in Oregon

-If the insurance company you currently work with doesn’t have the option for earthquake coverage, consider shopping around for quotes.
-In Oregon, Arrowhead and GeoVera specialize in earthquake insurance.
-Many other insurance companies that underwrite home policies in Oregon also offer earthquake insurance options.
+If the insurance company you currently work with doesn’t have the option for earthquake coverage, consider requesting and comparing home insurance quotes from different carriers.
+Many of the best home insurance companies in Oregon also offer earthquake insurance options.

 If you’re on the fence about purchasing earthquake insurance on your Oregon home, be aware that after any significant seismic event, most insurers will put a stop, or moratorium, on the purchase of earthquake insurance.
 It’s a good idea to purchase a policy before an earthquake happens so you’re covered and on the other side of any policy waiting period before coverage becomes effective.